Clean up India—Amma supports the Prime Minister of India in a crucial project

 “For many years now, the Mata Amritanandamayi Math has been actively involved in awareness campaigns and activities in areas such as environmental protection, cleanliness, health and water conservation.
 This year alone we have conducted 1,700 cleanliness drives all over the country,” Amma said.
-She also mentioned some of the ongoing initiatives.

 The discussion was broadcast nationally and live-streamed on social media.
 Modi’s goal is to continue the drive to reduce pollution, clean up the environment and improve people’s health.